iotaledger/susee-streams-poc/README.md

 Following test applications are contained.
 For more details regarding the general usecase please see below in the
 <a href="#applications-and-workflows">Applications and workflows</a> section:
+* *IOTA Bridge*<br>
+  * Needed by all Sensor applications to access the IOTA Tangle
+    * Provides an http rest api used by the *Sensor* applications to access the tangle<br>
+    * Attaches the Streams packages received from the *Sensor* applications to the tangle
+  * Forwards remote control commands from the *Sensor remote control* or *Management Console* to the Sensor applications
+  * Forwards command confirmations from Sensor applications to the *Sensor remote control* or *Management Console*
+  * Imitates processes
+    * in the SUSEE Application Server (*Sensor Processing*) and
+    * processes used by the initialization software that performs the Sensor *Initialization*
 * *ESP32 Sensor*<br>
   * Imitates the processes running in the smart meter (a.k.a. *Sensor*)
-  * Runs on ESP32 devices
+  * Runs on ESP32-C3 devices
-  * Can only be used together with a running *IOTA Bridge* instance
-  * Currently only ESP32-C3 is provided
+  * Can be remote controlled by the *Sensor remote control*
 * *streams-poc-lib*<br>
   * provides C bindings for most functionalities of the *ESP32 Sensor*
+  * can be used with Espressifs ESP-IDF build process for ESP32-C3 devices
   * includes a test application written in C to test the library functionality using a WIFI socket instead of a LoRaWAN connection
+  * Provides most features of the *ESP32 Sensor* via its library interface
 * *LoraWan AppServer Mockup Tool*<br>
   * test tool to receive & send binary packages from/to the streams-poc-lib test application via a socket connection and transmit these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
   * a real world service would run on the LoRaWAN Application Server (or tightly connected to it).
     Like this test tool it would transceive binary packages from a LoRaWan connection to the *IOTA-Bridge*.
 * *Sensor remote control*<br>
+  * Runs on X86/PC
-  * Used to send commands to the *ESP32 Sensor*
+  * Used to send commands to the *ESP32 Sensor* or *streams-poc-lib* test app
-  * Can also be used as a standalone *Sensor* app to be run on x86/PC targets
+  * Can also be used to imitate an *ESP32 Sensor* on X86/PC platforms including the possibility to be remotes controlled
-  * Like the *ESP32 Sensor* application it can only be used together with a running *IOTA Bridge* instance
 * *Management Console*<br>
   * Imitates the processes needed for *Initialization* of the sensor and the monitoring of *Sensor Processing*
   * Manages the *Add/Remove Subscriber* workflows
   * Manages multiple channels resp. *Sensors* using a local SQLite3 database
-* *IOTA Bridge*<br>
-  * Imitates processes
-    * in the Susee Application Server (*Sensor Processing*) and
-    * processes used by the initialization software that performs the Sensor *Initialization* that will probably run at the Susee-Module manufacturer<br>
-  * Provides an http rest api used by the *Sensor* applications to access the tangle<br>
-  * Attaches the Streams packages received from the *Sensor* applications to the tangle
-  * Forwards remote control commands from the *Sensor remote control* or *Management Console* to the *ESP32 Sensor*
-  * Forwards command confirmations from the *ESP32 Sensor* or *Sensor* app to *Sensor remote control* or *Management Console*

 The Streams Channel used for the SUSEE project generally can be described as follows: